ING-HGA/MassView-Assistant/README.md

 ```
 swd("/Users/UserName/Desktop")
 ```
-4. In the console execute:
+4. In the console execute (Github change the name of the project be sure you put the name of the folder in the following command in quotation marks):
 ```
 runApp(“MassView Assistant”)
 ```